lbltavares/snake.c/README.md

 ## slither.io based game

 * See/edit configurations in define.h
-* For human players, move with WSAD / Arrows
+* For human players, move with WASD / Arrows
 * "/res" and "snake.exe" must be inside the same folder, along with DLLs